 (There are some others, but I think that will do.)

-There doesn’t seem to be much entity left over after these overwhelming statistical genocides.
-However, only too often such statistics have been used by the purveyors of scientism in order to divest our human experience of meaning, value and purpose.
-We are, they will repeat mantra-like, just a teeny-weeny speck in the immeasurable vastness of space; just one more animal, one more mammal, among all the other products of random evolutionary throws of the dice, differing by only a slender sliver of genetic information; and our so treasured ‘world’ is actually just so much empty space, patterned upon empty atoms and empty galaxies, sporadically sprinkled with transient molecules and lonely stars; and the fact that our ‘life form’ is still around is at most just good luck, since almost every other species has long since vanished, and the ones that are still with us may not be around for long.
+There seems to be very little entity left over after these statistical genocides.
+Moreover, such statistics tend to be used by the purveyors of scientism as means of divesting our human experience of meaning, value and purpose.
+We are, they repeat mantra-like, just a teeny-weeny speck in the immeasurable vastness of space; just one more animal, one more mammal, among all the other products of random evolutionary throws of the dice, differing by only a slender sliver of genetic information; and our so treasured “world” is actually just so much empty space, patterned upon empty atoms and empty galaxies, sporadically sprinkled with transient molecules and lonely stars; and the fact that our life form is still around is at most just good luck, since almost every other species has long since vanished, and the ones still with us may not be around for long.

 Modern mavens of the supremacy of science love to wow us with these quantitative boasts.
 But they are, as usual, misguided.
 Consider the following: If I have a hundred pebbles and only one of them happens to be a diamond, its 1% status in the pile of rock hardly compromises its value.
-And one sound philosophical conclusion from the declaration that atoms and cosmic space are predominantly empty is to note that neither of those perspectives are actually relevant to living a human life.
+And one sound philosophical observation about the claim that atoms and cosmic space are predominantly empty would be to note that neither of those perspectives are actually relevant to living a human life.
 Leaving the empty macro- and microcosmoses to the astronauts and nuclear physicists, we who dwell in the mesocosmos (that is, the surrounding spectacle greeted by our five senses) have a world very full indeed – full of things, people, mountains, rivers, oceans, continents, and marvels in abundance.
-Read the world’s best poets and you’ll learn more about this saner view of reality, and also know instinctively that our world is truly a full and overflowing cornucopia of very solid wonders.
+Read the world’s best poets and you’ll learn more about this saner view of reality.
+We know instinctively that our world is truly a full and overflowing cornucopia of very solid wonders.

-We dwellers of the humble earth eagerly wait to see pictures of the deep sea creatures yet to be found, as we also greet every new butterfly or lizard discovered in the Amazon.
+We who dwell on the humble Earth are actually eager to see pictures of the deep sea creatures yet to be found, as we also greet every new butterfly or lizard discovered in the Amazon.
 We rejoice in the ocean of microbes that our human tissues swim in, grateful for their contribution to our well-being and happy to be in the cellular minority.
-That the scientists still call 95% of the cosmos dark stuff (that is, unknown) seems to us a salubrious humiliation in the face of their often over-preening claims of the past.
+That the scientists still call 95% of the cosmos dark stuff (that is, unknown) seems to us a salubrious humiliation in the face of their often over-preening declarations of the past.
 And that most of the species of earth have already passed into history we find astonishing indeed, so rich and various are the countless few that still parade before us.

-It hardly matters that most of astronomical and geological time is behind us (where else could it go?), for the story of our remarkable race continues to be extraordinary, whether its time on earth has lasted half an everlasting aeon or just half an hour.
-And – to return to the diamond – if we have only a small portion of exclusively human genetic material, that modest handful of DNA is about as potent and momentous as a diamond among the pebbles, or of a uranium atom in an A-bomb, or of any lonely Adam looking out at an endless zoo, awash with wonder at a vision only Infinity could have fashioned.
+It hardly matters that most of astronomical and geological time is behind us (where else could it go?).
+The story of our remarkable race continues to be extraordinary, whether its time on earth has lasted half an everlasting aeon or just half an hour.
+And – to return to the diamond – if we have only a small portion of exclusively human material in our genetic mix, that modest handful of DNA is about as valuable and momentous as a diamond among the pebbles, or of a uranium atom in an A-bomb, or of any lonely Adam looking out at an endless zoo, awash with wonder at a vision only Infinity could have fashioned.